Why is this important?

 Local education authorities and schools have certain legal duties, for example, to get rid of discrimination and promote equality of opportunity or to meet the special educational needs of pupils.
 In some cases, if all else fails, you might need to think about taking legal action to make them carry out their duties.

 All pupils between the ages of 5 and 16 (4 and 16 in Northern Ireland) must receive full-time education, either at school or out of school.
 You must make sure that your child receives full-time education and the local education authority has a duty to make sure that suitable full-time education is available.
-There may be special cases where a pupil can leave school at 14.
 In addition, the local education authority must provide full-time education to any student, aged between 16 and 19, who wants it.

 Pupils are allowed time off school to celebrate major religious occasions.
 A pupil is allowed to have time off even if they also attend the school’s acts of collective worship.
 It is good practice to inform the school, in advance and in writing, that your child will be absent to celebrate a major religious occasion.

 If a pupil is following the national curriculum, most of their time will be spent studying compulsory subjects.
 In addition, most schools will teach other subjects and a pupil will usually be able to choose which of these additional subjects they study.
 However, the school will advise a pupil about which subjects would be most appropriate for the pupil to study, taking into account their academic ability and future career plans.